 Step 2 - Which Consulate to Use

 As consular procedures and processing times vary, the choice of consulate can be critical.
 Your E-visa lawyer can give you advice on this choice.
-The consular options include:
+The consular options include:- The US consulate where the applicant lawfully resides.

 - The consulate in an applicant's home country.